cksystemsteaching/selfie/book.md

 Ok, but why do we make you go through all this?
 It is not just because binary addition is one of the most important operations computers including your cell phone perform, in fact, billions of times per second.
 It is also to show you something that is even more basic than binary addition.
 It is called Boolean Logic, the fundamental building block of all digital computers.

 ### Boolean Logic

+Next, we show you how negative numbers are handled, that is, how binary subtraction works.
+Binary multiplication and division is also important but we leave that out here.
+In principle, both work the way you learned in school but we do not need to remember exactly how to follow the material here.

 ### Negative Numbers